pjIowa/constantMixVisualizer/README.md

-# Dynamic Linear Visualizer
+# Constant Visualizer

-This visualizer uses the adjusted close prices for 3 companies over 20 years find the optimal parameter L in a dynamic linear strategy
+This visualizer shows the performance of a constant mix portfolio for 3 stocks over different periods.

 Companies: MSFT, GE, CISCO

+Time Ranges:

-Time Range: 6/26/2000 - 6/25/2020 inclusive
+6/26/2000 - 6/25/2020 inclusive

+Highest return year for the sum of the three stocks

+Lowest return year

+Most volatile year

+Least volatile year

 # Assumptions